procurement strategy

 11. Define procurement policies

-Define procurement policies for each department, specifying approving workflows and types of goods/services (with budget thresholds) that are automatically approved, listing preferred suppliers, and writing any other necessary specifications.
+12. Define procurement policies for each department, specify approval workflows and types of goods or services for order, list preferred suppliers, and provide other necessary specifications.

 Procurement policies should ideally be made available to everyone involved in the procurement process, as they offer solutions to challenges that might arise.